-Action to take when paying Maternity Pay in certain circumstances including, an employee is sick, leaves, dies, is awarded a pay rise.
+What action to take when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 Employee earnings affected by a backdated pay rise

-- recalculate her AWE to include the pay rise as though it was effective from the beginning of the relevant period
+- recalculate the AWE to include the pay rise as though it was effective from the beginning of the relevant period

 - pay any extra SMP due

-If a pay rise is awarded which on recalculation means that her earnings are now high enough for her to get SMP when she couldn’t before, you must:
+If a pay rise is awarded which when recalculated means that earnings are now high enough for your employee to get SMP when they couldn’t before, you must:

 - Take away the standard rate of SMP.

-If 90% of her AWE is less than the standard rate you may not have to pay her anything.
-This is because she may have received the balance of the SMP now due as Maternity Allowance (MA) from the Jobcentre Plus or, in Northern Ireland, the Jobs and Benefits office.
+If 90% of the AWE is less than the standard rate you may not have to pay your employee anything.
+This is because they may have received the balance of SMP due from the Jobcentre Plus or, in Northern Ireland, the Jobs and Benefits office as Maternity Allowance (MA).

-Not all women are entitled to MA, or the MA she got may have been less than the SMP she is now entitled to.
-You should therefore ask her to get a letter from the Jobcentre Plus or, in Northern Ireland, the Jobs and Benefits office, to confirm how much MA she received.
+Not all women are entitled to MA, or the MA may be less than the SMP your employee is now entitled to.
+You should therefore ask them to get a letter from the Jobcentre Plus or, in Northern Ireland, the Jobs and Benefits office, to confirm how much MA was received.

-If your employee gives you a letter from the Jobcentre Plus office or, in Northern Ireland, the Jobs and Benefits office, showing how much MA she got:
+If your employee gives you a letter from the Jobcentre Plus office or, in Northern Ireland, the Jobs and Benefits office, showing how much MA was received:

-- Work out the total amount of SMP she is entitled to.
+- Work out the total amount of SMP they’re entitled to.

-- Take away the MA she was paid.
+- Take away the MA that was paid.

-- Take away any SMP you have already paid her.
+- Take away any SMP you’ve already paid.

-She should still benefit from a pay rise even if she doesn’t intend to return to work with you after her maternity leave has ended.
+Your employee should still benefit from a pay rise even if they don’t intend to return to work with you after their maternity leave has ended.

-If a pay award is made after she has terminated her employment and the pay rise is backdated into a time when she was working for you or was on maternity leave with you, she may be entitled to benefit from the pay rise.
-You must check the terms of her old contract of employment with you.
+If a pay award is made after they have terminated their employment and the pay rise is backdated into a time when they were working for you or was on maternity leave with you, they may be entitled to benefit from the pay rise.
+You must check the terms of their old contract of employment.

 If more than one pay rise has been awarded during the above period you’ll need to perform separate calculations for each.